🎉 Introducing AIQ — the new platform from Five Blocks that shows you exactly what AI says about your brand. Discover AIQ →

 By covering search, the AI engines, Wikipedia, social, review platforms, news, and dark web with a unified data layer, alerting, and reporting that reads the whole reputation picture together.

 A multi-channel monitoring program watches every layer where reputation is formed and contested, and unifies them so the picture is coherent rather than fragmented.
-The channels: search, the core result set; the AI engines, where stakeholders increasingly get their answers; Wikipedia, which feeds the panel and the engines; social, where issues start and accelerate; review platforms, where customer perception lives; news, where coverage breaks; and, for organizations that need it, the dark web, where some threats originate.
-What makes it a program rather than seven disconnected tools is unification – a single data layer holding the signals together, alerting tuned to meaningful thresholds, and reporting that reads them as one connected picture.
+The channels are search, the core result set; the AI engines, where stakeholders increasingly get their answers; Wikipedia, which feeds the panel and the engines; social, where issues start and accelerate; review platforms, where customer perception lives; news, where coverage breaks; and, for organizations that need it, the dark web, where some threats originate.
+What makes it a program rather than seven disconnected tools is unification: a single data layer holding the signals together, alerting tuned to meaningful thresholds, and reporting that reads them as one connected picture.
 Integration is the whole point because a problem in one channel usually explains or predicts a symptom in another, and reading them separately misses the connections.
 The discipline is unification and signal-to-noise tuning.
-We build this around IMPACT™, AIQ™, and WikiAlerts™, integrated with social, review, and news monitoring.
+We build this around IMPACT™, AIQ, and WikiAlerts™, integrated with social, review, and news monitoring.

 Last reviewed: 20/05/2026